mrashidatud/spm/workflow_analysis/template_workflow/README.md

 This directory contains a template workflow system designed for testing, development, and learning the workflow analysis pipeline.
 The template demonstrates a simple producer-consumer relationship with artificial data that mimics real workflow patterns.

+**Important Note**: All workflows in this system use 1-based stage numbering.
+The first stage is always stage 1, not stage 0.
+This ensures consistent stage ordering across all workflows.

 ## 🚀 Using SPM with User-Defined Workflows

 To use SPM (Storage Performance Matching) with user-defined workflows that have trace data other than datalife I/O traces, users need two key components: